Kevin Carter

-Kevin Carter (13 September 1960 – 23 July 1994) was a South African photojournalist and member of the Bang-Bang Club.
-He was the recipient in 1994 of a Pulitzer Prize for his photograph depicting the 1993 famine in Sudan.
-He died by suicide at the age of 33.
+Kevin Carter (13 September 1960 – 27 July 1994) was a South African photojournalist and member of the Bang-Bang Club.
+He was the recipient in 1994 of a Pulitzer Prize for his photograph depicting the 1993 famine in Sudan; he died by suicide less than four months afterwards, at the age of 33.
 His story is depicted in the book The Bang-Bang Club, written by Greg Marinovich and João Silva and published in 2000.

 Early life

-Kevin Carter was born in Johannesburg, South Africa, and grew up in a middle-class, whites-only neighbourhood.
+Kevin Carter was born in Johannesburg, South Africa, and grew up in a middle-class neighbourhood.
 As a child, he occasionally saw police raids to arrest black people who were illegally living in the area.
-He said later that he questioned how his parents, a Catholic, "liberal" family, could be what he described as 'lackadaisical' about fighting against apartheid.
+He said later that he questioned how his parents, a Catholic, "liberal" family of British descent, could be what he described as "lackadaisical" about fighting against apartheid.

 After high school, Carter dropped out of his studies to become a pharmacist and was drafted into the army.
 To escape from the infantry, he enlisted in the Air Force in which he served four years.
 In 1980, he witnessed a black mess-hall waiter being insulted.
 Carter defended the man, resulting in him being badly beaten by the other servicemen.
 He then went absent without leave, attempting to start a new life as a radio disc-jockey named "David".
 This, however, proved more difficult than he had anticipated.
 Soon after, he decided to serve out the rest of his required military service.
 After witnessing the Church Street bombing in Pretoria in 1983, he decided to become a news photographer and journalist.

 Early work

-Carter had started to work as a weekend sports photographer in 1983.
+After completing his military service, in 1983 Carter returned to Johannesburg and took a job in a photographic supply store.
+This is how he met local photojournalists and received his first commission.
+He partnered with the Johannesburg Sunday Express and became a weekend sports photographer.
+He took photos at Saturday and Sunday matches.
 In 1984, he moved on to work for the Johannesburg Star, exposing the brutality of apartheid.

 Carter was the first to photograph a public "necklacing" execution by black Africans in South Africa in the mid-1980s.
 Carter later spoke of the images: "I was appalled at what they were doing.
 But then people started talking about those pictures... then I felt that maybe my actions hadn't been at all bad.
 Being a witness to something this horrible wasn't necessarily such a bad thing to do."